-Russia banned from Olympics, soccer World Cup for cheating over dope tests
+Russia banned from Olympics, soccer World Cup for doctoring dope tests

 Some thought the sanctions did not go far enough.

+“To allow Russia to escape a complete ban is yet another devastating blow to clean athletes,” said Tygart in a statement.
+“WADA promised the world back in 2018 that if Russia failed yet again to live up to its agreements, it would use the toughest sanction under the rules.

+“Yet, here we go again; WADA says one thing and does something entirely different.”

+Writing by Steve Keating in Toronto.
 Editing by Andrew Osborn and Angus MacSwan